BromleyLabs/BTCSnarkRelay/README.md

 This could take several hours.

 ### Running the tests
-* Run `ganache-cli` in a separate window.
+* Run `ganache-cli` in a separate terminal
 * `> cd test`
 * `> python snarks_test.py 125550`

 125550 is the start block number used for testing.
-To change the same, change corresponding witness file  `test/test_verify_multiple_headers.witness` and re-generate witness and proof using `Makefile`.
+To change the same, change corresponding witness file  `test/test_verify_multiple_headers.witness` and re-generate witness and proof using `Makefile`

 ## Contributing